 prior to the close of registration (May 31st for summer league and September 30th for winter league).

 When does registration start and end?

 For the Winter "Recreational" program, registration opens on September 1 and closes on September 30.
 For the Summer "Recreational" program, registration opens on May 1 and closes on May 31.
 Space is limited so participants are encouraged to register early.
+If you miss the open registration period, please add your child to the waitlist and we will contact you if an opening becomes available.
 Check our website frequently for updates and information.